 Python 3 is more in-demand and includes a typing system.
-Python 2 is outdated, Python 3 is the current standard.
-Python 2 is still in use for configuration management in DevOps.
+Python 2 is outdated and uses an older syntax for the print function.
+While Python 2 is still in use for configuration management in DevOps, Python 3 is the current standard.

 Python (the code, not the snake) is a popular coding language to learn for beginners.
 If you’re jumping into the coding scene or switching careers, you may have heard of Python.
 Programmers tout Python as a high-level language that’s more productive than others like Java.
 Computer science courses in universities usually teach Python to students first because it’s one of the easiest programming languages to learn.